systemd/systemd/docs/INITRD_INTERFACE.md

   optionally followed (in `argv[2]`, `argv[3]`, … systemd's original command
   line options, for example `--log-level=` and similar.

-* Storage daemons run from the initrd should follow the the guide on [systemd and Storage Daemons for the Root File System](https://systemd.io/ROOT_STORAGE_DAEMONS) to survive properly from the boot initrd all the way to the point where systemd jumps back into the initrd
+* Storage daemons run from the initrd should follow the guide on [systemd and Storage Daemons for the Root File System](https://systemd.io/ROOT_STORAGE_DAEMONS) to survive properly from the boot initrd all the way to the point where systemd jumps back into the initrd